makdoudN/makdoudN.github.io/content/posts/bayesian-ordinal-regression.md

 description: "A gentle introduction to Bayesian Ordinal Regression"
 toc: false
 readTime: true
-autonumber: true
+autonumber: false
 math: true
 tags: ["Machine Learning", "Bayesian Inference"]
 showTags: false
 hideBackToTop: false
 ---

-**What is Ordinal Regression.**  **Ordinal regression** is a type of regression analysis used when the dependent variable is ordinal, meaning the categories have a natural order, but the intervals between them are not necessarily equal.
+**What is Ordinal Regression.**  Ordinal regression is a type of regression analysis used when the dependent variable is ordinal, meaning the categories have a natural order, but the intervals between them are not necessarily equal.
+The ordering may be subject to heterogeneity, meaning that different factors or groups may influence how the distances between categories vary, and this can be modeled explicitly using ordinal regression techniques.
 The goal is to predict the ordinal outcomes while considering both the order and the unequal spacing between categories.

+For example, the temperature feeling is somewhat subjective and can be categorized as "cold", "cool", "neutral", "warm", "hot".
+Such a categorical variable is ordinal, we know that "cold" is colder than "cool", "cool" is colder than "neutral", etc.
-For example, in a rating scale ("poor," "fair," "good," "excellent"), the difference between "good" and "excellent" might not be the same as between "poor" and "fair."
+Still, for one person, the difference between "cool" and "neutral" might not be the same as between "warm" and "hot".
-Additionally, this variability in the differences can be subject to heterogeneity, meaning that different factors or groups may influence how the distances between categories vary, and this can be modeled explicitly using ordinal regression techniques.
+Different people might have different perceptions of what is cold or hot.

+This is where ordinal regression comes in.

 **Why it is different from Classical Regression.** Classification treats all categories as independent and does not consider the natural order in ordinal data.
 For example, "poor" and "excellent" would be treated as equally different from "fair," which ignores the ordinal structure.